“How can I get my mail?” and more FAQs

 We are very careful about handling and distributing your personal and/or business mail – mindful that what you receive may contain checks, legal documents, and other private information.
 We do not want your mail to get into the wrong hands.

-If you are unable to retrieve your mail yourself, please contact us prior to having someone pick up for you.
-We will need the person’s full name, and we will request photo identification.
+If you are in a bind, cannot retrieve your mail yourself, and the person you designate is not listed on your Form 1583, please contact us prior to having that person pick up for you.
+We will need their full name, and we will request photo identification upon their arrival.
+If they pick up more than once, we will have you modify your Form 1583 with their information.

 Can someone walk in and leave mail or documents for me?